gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-to-python.md

 ### Caching execution results

 To avoid re-executing cells unnecessarily, we cache the results of cell executions.
 A cell only needs to be re-executed if one of its inputs has changed since the last time it was run.

+Of course, this assumes that each cell is a pure function of its inputs, which may not always be the case.
+For example, if a cell reads from a file or makes a network request, it may produce different outputs even if its inputs haven't changed.
+In these cases, the user can manually force a re-execution of the cell.

+If you know a cell is impure, you can mark it so that it always re-executes when any of its descendants are run.
+This can be inefficient, but since we cache execution results, impure cell updates only cascade if the impure cell's output does not match the output from the last execution.

+### Language server

+I built the backend for Cado in Python as a <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a> app.
+Every action you can perform in the notebook UI corresponds to a WebSocket message sent to the backend.
+The backend processes the message, updates the notebook state, and sends back any necessary updates to the frontend.

 ## Notebooks as scripts